 - 50 CENT

-50 cent rapper never knew who his father was.
-Her mother Sabrina Jackson gave birth to her son at the age of 15.
+The rapper 50 Cent never knew who his father was.
+His mother Sabrina Jackson gave birth to her son at the age of 15.
 To support herself, she sold cocaine.
-At the age of 8, her mother died after an overdose.
-And his grandparents will take care of him.
+At the age of 8, his mother died after an overdose.
+And his grandparents had to take care of him.

 Drake is a very emotional and sensitive rapper.
 He has a strong relationship with his mother Sandi.
 During his musical career, Drake paid tribute to his mother in many songs or social media publications.

 A teacher by training, Drake’s mother was married to professional musician Dennis Graham.
 After their divorce, Sandi Graham raised his 5-year-old son in Canada, while his dad Dennis lived in Memphis.